Published June 13, 2018 | Updated May 27, 2022

-So you’ve won the new bid or have the latest production contract in place, or maybe you decided to upgrade your IT infrastructure to create new efficiencies.
+So you’ve won the new bid or have the latest production contract in place.
+Or maybe you’ve decided to upgrade your IT infrastructure to create new efficiencies.
 Either way, equipment purchases that require a healthy chunk of capital are a central component of those strategies.
 And while you may have planned for the equipment’s cost, often businesses forget to plan for a significant portion of the total equipment expense.
 We call them soft costs, and they can be an unwanted surprise, especially in today’s economic environment.

-As equipment becomes more easily customized to meet your company’s unique requirements, more soft costs are often required to get the equipment up and running.
+As equipment and technology become more easily customized to meet your company’s unique requirements, more soft costs are often required to get the equipment and technology up and running.

-There is the possibility of a better approach.
+There’s often a better option.
 While some lenders may run from soft costs, others can bring them into the financing arrangement.
 These lenders specialize in financing equipment and understand more than just the invoice amount.
 They know the impact equipment like this can have on your business.
 And as long as soft costs stay within specific total investment parameters, you can fold them into your affordable monthly equipment payment and preserve your cash for more essential needs.

 At LEAF, we make equipment more affordable.
 Our customized finance solutions solve real problems – like financing the total equipment investment to preserve your cash when you need it most.